Design Project Part 2: Key Images & Works Consulted Bibliography

 4. The presentation of your Key Images.

-*Remember that only doing the minimum requirement–even written well–could earn you a grade of ‘C’
+*Remember that only doing the minimum requirement–even written well–will earn you a grade of ‘C’